Tech-Scribblings/InterdimensionalGitJourneys/journeys/good-morning-git-v1-exercise-005-StashingChanges.md

 # Exercise 005 - Stashing Changes

+You effortlessly navigate the spacetimecontinuum, using Git stash to store unfinished work in a secure, hiddenlocation.
+With your newfound skills, you're free to hop betweenuniverses, leaving no trace of your presence.

+Imagine Git stash as your own personal pocketdimension.
+You can temporarily store changes in this alternate universewhile you switch between tasks, ensuring no code is lost or forgotten.

+As a time-traveling developer, you're no strangerto working on multiple projects simultaneously.
+Juggling multipleuniverses is second nature to you, and Git stash is your secret weapon.

 In this exercise, you'll learn how to temporarily save your changes using git stash, allowing you to switch between branches or universes without committing.